Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 First, decide how big you will want your towel and be sure to add 1/2 to 3/4 for the hem.
 Fold and pin the edges in and then hem.

 By Domestic Charm from AZ

-This is a guide about printing roses using celery stalks.
+This is a page about printing roses using celery stalks.
 The cross-section cut edge of a bunch of celery can be used to print a beautiful rose pattern on your next craft project.